Frequently asked questions

 Your assignment

-How long does the assignment last?
+How long does the internship last?

 In Team works! in Africa, the host enterprise in the African country usually makes a request for a follow-up assignment to an SES expert they know from previous assignments.
 The enterprise then signs an assignment agreement with the SES, which includes a description of both sides’ duties.
 A second agreement is also signed with the SES, covering the young expert’s involvement.
-The SES defines your tasks and the objectives of the assignment in consultation with you, your SES tandem partner and the enterprise in the African country.
+The SES defines your tasks and the objectives of the internship in consultation with you, your SES tandem partner and the enterprise in the African country.

-Where can I be sent on assignment?
+Where can I be sent for an internship?

-In Team works! in Africa, there are lots of people available to support you.
+At Team works! in Africa, there are lots of people available to support you.
 Your tandem partner has local knowledge and is your main point of contact.
 Your colleagues in the host enterprise are also there for you and the SES team in Bonn can help if you have any questions or problems.

-Where do I live during my assignment?
+Where do I live during my internship?

 You will always live near your host enterprise.
 As far as possible, tandem partners are accommodated in the same building so that there is always a chance for a chat after work.

-If you fall ill during your assignment, you should seek treatment locally.
+If you fall ill during your internship, you should seek treatment locally.
 If that is not possible or there are complications, the SES will arrange help.
 In the event of an emergency, arrangements will be made for you to return to Germany.
 This does not result in any costs for participants as emergencies are included in the Team works! insurance cover.
 You should provide your health insurer in Germany with exact details of your stay abroad to ensure you have continuous cover.

 What should I do with my flat whilst I’m abroad?